Traveling with your photo equipment can be stressful but if you take some preventative steps before you leave you can set your mind at ease.

 Going through Security

-Airport security is pretty easy on camera equipment, especially if it’s in a case such as the Savage Pro Equipment bag.
+Airport security is pretty easy on camera equipment, especially if it’s in a case.
 Occasionally you might be asked to open it but most of the time it goes through the x-ray machine with out any problems.

 5. Pack Organized